Chancellor announces support for self-employed

 However, the chancellor said he can no longer justify self-employed people paying less tax than the employed and so this is something that is likely to change in the future.

-It seems that the scheme will not cover contractors operating through personal service companies but we await confirmation on that.
+The scheme will not cover contractors operating through personal service companies.

 The articles published on this website, current at the date of publication, are for reference purposes only.
 They do not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your own circumstances should always be sought separately before taking any action.